henrydwright/website/content/articles/arm64-assembly-part-1.md

 ### add & ret
 The `add x0, x0, x1` instruction performs the following calculation: `x0 = x0 + x1`.

 `ret` is a bit more complicated.
-When the function code was branched to (using the `bl` instruction), the ARM64 ABI defines that the location to return to is stored in the link register `lr`. `ret` is essentially shorthand for branching back to the location stored in `lr`.
+When the function code was branched to (using the `bl` instruction which the C code below will generate as part of the `testfunc(a,b)` part), the ARM64 ABI defines that the location to return to is stored in the link register `lr`. `ret` is essentially shorthand for branching back to the location stored in `lr`.

 #### Relevant sections of armasm user guide